-Here is a listing of Michael’s short stories that are available to read for free on the internet.
+Here is a listing of Michael’s work available to read for free on the internet.
 Just click the title and enjoy!

 “Cold Hand in Mine” (link opens a pdf) appeared online and in Khimairal Ink.
 Published in October 2009 and set in western Oklahoma, it is the tale of a spirit sent back to help the living deal with their friend’s transition to the next stage of existence.